For Employers

 Matthew Fawcett '92

-The following services on posting positions for law students or attorneys are free of charge.
+• The UCLA School of Law Office of Career Services will no longer approve jobs and events on Symplicity after June 1st.
+The following services for posting positions for law students or attorneys are free of charge

-Create an account on Symplicity, our Job Posting Site.
+Create a UCLA Law account on 12twenty, our new Job Posting Site.

-For paralegal or assistant positions, please consider posting on the the UCLA Career Center's Handshake.
+For paralegal or assistant positions, please consider posting on the UCLA Main Campus 12twenty (for undergraduate roles).

 Working as a judicial extern offers an unparalleled experience for law students, and for many years we have encouraged our students to take advantage of these excellent opportunities.
 While approximately 20% of each first-year class historically has worked in judicial chambers during the summer, some students are not in a position to pursue these positions in the absence of funding support.
 Our Judicial Externship Fellowship Program enables all students who are interested in a summer judicial externship to pursue such an opportunity, creating an even stronger and more diverse pool of candidates.

-If you have an interest in receiving UCLA Law applications, we have enclosed a survey regarding your preferred application process and timing.
-Please feel free to complete our form or call 310.206.1117.
+If you have an interest in receiving UCLA Law applications, please contact Dylan McGrath.
 Please also feel free to pass this information along to colleagues who also may be interested in UCLA externs.

 Mentor Program

-UCLA Law has several programs to help new graduates gain meaningful legal experience while also assisting employers to address unmet needs.
+• UCLA Law has several programs to help new graduates gain meaningful legal experience while also helping employers address unmet needs.

 Public Service Fellowship Program

 UCLA Law’s Public Service Fellowship Program seeks to support graduating students who have demonstrated a longstanding commitment to public service, enabling them to work with a variety of nonprofit organizations and government agencies, both domestically and abroad.
-Please contact Katherine Eklund for more information.
+Please contact Andrew Whitcup for more information.

 New Graduate Opportunity Program